jon9314/axon/README.md

 Example local configuration files are available in `.env.example` and `config/settings.example.yaml`.

+## Qwen-Agent

+Axon depends on [Qwen-Agent](https://github.com/QwenLM/Qwen-Agent) to provide tool-calling capabilities.
+The Qwen-Agent repository includes several usage examples such as the **Qwen3 Tool-call Demo** found in `examples/assistant_qwen3.py`.

 ## Roadmap progress

 Phase 0 has been completed and the Phase 1 MVP scaffold is implemented.
 See [phases/roadmap.md](phases/roadmap.md) for upcoming work.